dnikiel/apollo-interactions/README.md

 # Features
 - List, update topic and delete interactions with gql api
 - Update and delete works optimistically
-- You can update or delete only active interaction (you need to have accordion open to mark interaction as active)
+- You can update or delete only active interaction (you need to have accordion open to mark interaction active)
 - E2E tests could be added with Cypress